TakashiYoshinaga/DepthVideoPlayer/README.md

 # Setup Instructions

 1. **Network Connection**
-   - Connect your PC and iPhone to the same network.
+   - Connect your PC and iPhone/iPad to the same network.

 2. **Application Installation**
    - Install the app to iPhone/iPad.